Street, pavement cafes and furniture

 Register of temporary pavement cafe licences

-You can see applications for a temporary alfresco licence here (xlsx, 30KB).
+You can see applications for a temporary alfresco licence here (MS Excel, 30KB).

 To give feedback or make an objection to a proposed licence, email firstname.lastname@example.org